 Mandy is currently working at St Vincent’s Hospital as part of a multidisciplinary team to assist patients manage their chronic pain using a goal focused self-management approach.
-She is also a falls prevention program coordinator promoting and teaching seniors in the community the importance of strength training and balance training as well as other factors in falls prevention.
+She also has years of experience running falls prevention programs in the community, promoting and teaching seniors the importance of strength training and balance training as well as other factors in falls prevention.

 Mandy has also worked as an injury management advisor for a large Compulsory Third Party insurance company, therefore, she is very aware of the importance of a physiotherapist’s role in the empowerment of the injured person to manage their injury and recovery.